calfresh @ berkeley

 What is Calfresh?

-CalFresh benefits are pre-loaded monthly into a debit-like EBT card that can be used like a debit card.
-The EBT card can be used at most major chain grocery stores and Costco, as well as the Berkeley Student Food Collective and Bear Market, located in Unit 3!
+CalFresh benefits are pre-loaded monthly into an EBT card that can be used like a debit card at most major chain grocery stores, like Trader Joe’s, Safeway, and Costco.
+It can also be used at some smaller stores, like the Berkeley Student Food Collective!

-Select farmers’ markets also accept CalFresh benefits!
+Select farmers’ markets accept CalFresh benefits too!
 Some listed farmers’ markets participate in the Market Match, which matches the amount you spend at the farmers’ market.

 Interested in CalFresh?